-24 The current in the main shipping channel, south of Pointe du Lac, sets to the ENE across the direction of the channel at a rate of about 1 knot.
+The current in the main shipping channel, south of Pointe du Lac, sets to the ENE across the direction of the channel at a rate of about 1 knot.

-25 Nicolet Sector light (2119.5) is shown from a square pillar situated east of the entrance channel leading into Rivière Nicolet ($46^{\circ}15'N$, $72^{\circ}39'W$).
-The light structure is fitted with a racon (- - •) and a radar reflector.
-The white light is visible from 353° through north and east to 173° ; the green light is visible from 173° through south and west to 353° .
+25 Nicolet Sector light (2119.5) is shown from a square pillar situated east of the entrance channel leading into Rivière Nicolet (46°15'N, 72°39'W).
+The light structure is fitted with a racon (--•) and a radar reflector.
+The white light is visible from 353° through north and east to 173°; the green light is visible from 173° through south and west to 353°.

-Nicolet; they are located between the mouth of Rivière Nicolet and Port-Saint-François.
-The front light is situated close to shore $(46^{\circ}16'N, 72^{\circ}38'W)$.
+26 Traverse de Nicolet leading lights (2117, 2118), in line bearing 0961⁄2°, mark Traverse de Nicolet; they are located between the mouth of Rivière Nicolet and Port-Saint-François.
+The front light is situated close to shore (46°16'N, 72°38'W).
 The lights are visible only when in alignment.
 The lights are shown from fluorescent-orange daymarks with black stripes.

-Rivière Nicolet empties at the downstream end of Lac Saint-Pierre.
+end of Lac Saint-Pierre.
 A marina (Club nautique de la Batture) is situated on the east bank of the river 0.8 mile upstream.
 For further information on facilities see the Appendix.
 From the mouth of Rivière Nicolet to the marina the channel is shallow but marked with private buoys.
 (See ENC CA579145)

 28 It is prohibited to land on Île Lozeau and Île Moras, situated on the west side of the mouth of Rivière Nicolet, as they are occupied by Jean Nicolet Military Detachment.
 The shoreline of the lake between Île Moras and Longue Pointe, inclusively, is the property of the Department of National Defence.
-The wharf located on the west side of
+The wharf located on the west side of Île du Domaine is owned by the same Department and is strictly reserved for military use and firing exercises.
+There is also Nicolet Migratory Bird